ptr727/PlexCleaner/README.md

 ## Release Notes

+- Version 2.2:
+  - Migrated from .NET 5 to .NET 6

 - Version 2.1:
   - Added backwards compatibility for some older JSON schemas.
   - Added the `upgradesidecar` command to migrate sidecar files to the current JSON schema version.